 Point-of-Sale Systems: The New Target for Malicious Actors

-Attacks on point-of-sale systems have become increasingly commonplace, and that's cause for concern.
-Many businesses fail to understand the role of PoS in their larger IT ecosystem - and the opportunities and vulnerabilities these devices pose.
+Attacks on point-of-sale systems have become increasingly common, and that's cause for concern.
+Many businesses fail to understand the role of PoS systems in their larger IT ecosystem - and the opportunities and vulnerabilities these devices pose.
 PoS malware is designed to scrape financial information from these unsecured devices, including customer credit cards and transaction histories.
 Part of the reason PoS breaches continue to occur is that many businesses fail to make security an integral part of their organizations.
 But PoS vulnerabilities aren't as difficult to fix as they might seem.

 Since PoS malware impacts retailers before their customers, they have the responsibility to secure their PoS devices.
 Regular steps such as checking credit card statements, and real time identity theft monitoring go far.
 For more tips check out our article: